|

 that assumption and per CPU, core or thread controls will work as soon as

+the hardware and kernel support them.
 In the next initialisation stage the available frequencies for every core

 group are determined to set appropriate lower and upper boundaries.
 This